-(b) No sustainable investment objective

-This financial product promotes environmental or social characteristics, but does not have as its objective sustainable investment.
+(b) No sustainable investment objective This financial product promotes environmental or social characteristics, but does not have as its objective sustainable investment.
 Where product aims to make one or more sustainable investments explain how the indicators for adverse impacts in Table 1 of Annex I, and any relevant indicators in Tables 2 and 3 of that Annex I, are taken into account?
 The Sub-fund considers principal adverse impacts on sustainability factors as referred to in Annex I of the SFDR Delegated Act.

-Pre-investment, the following principal adverse impacts on sustainability factors are considered:

-As part of Country Sustainability ranking, used for the fundamental analysis of bonds, the following PAIs are considered:

-- Table 1, PAI 15 (GHG intensity) - Table 1, PAI 16 (Investee countries subject to social violations)

-In addition, the Sub-fund has E/S promoting characteristics in relation to:

-- Table 2, PAI 17 (Share of bonds that do not classify as Green Bonds) - Table 3, PAI 21 (Control of Corruption)

-Post-investment, the following principal adverse impacts on sustainability factors are taken into account:

-- Table 1, PAI 15 (GHG intensity), via Robeco's engagement program

-More information is available via [Robeco's Principal Adverse Impact Statement](#).
+Pre-investment, the following principal adverse impacts on sustainability factors are considered: As part of Robeco's Country Sustainability ranking, the following PAIs are considered: - Table 1, PAI 15 (GHG intensity) - Table 1, PAI 16 (Investee countries subject to social violations) In addition, the Sub-fund has E/S promoting characteristics in relation to: - Tabel 3, PAI 21 (Control of Corruption) Post-investment, the following principal adverse impacts on sustainability factors are taken into account: - Table 1, PAI 15 (GHG intensity), via Robeco's engagement program More information is available via Robeco's Principal Adverse Impact Statement .
 Are the sustainable investments aligned with the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights, including the principles and rights set out in the eight fundamental conventions identified in the Declaration of the International Labour Organisation on Fundamental Principles and Rights at Work and the International Bill of Human Rights?

-As the Sub-fund invest in sovereigns and supranationals, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights are not applicable.
+The fund does not intend to make sustainable investments.

-(c) Environmental or social characteristics of the financial product

-What are the environmental or social characteristics that the financial products promotes?

-The Sub-fund has the following E/S characteristics:

-1. The Sub-fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that Robeco believes are detrimental to society, such as exposure to controversial behaviour, controversial weapons, and certain fossil fuel-related activities.
+(c) Environmental or social characteristics of the financial product What are the environmental or social characteristics that the financial products promotes?
+The Sub-fund has the following E/S characteristics: 1.
+The Sub-fund promotes certain minimum environmental and social safeguards through applying exclusion criteria with regards to products and business practices that Robeco believes are detrimental to society, such as exposure to controversial behavior, controversial weapons, and certain fossil fuel-related activities.
 Robeco deems investing in government bonds (federal or local) of countries where serious violations of human rights or a collapse of the governance structure take place as unsustainable.
 In addition, Robeco will follow applicable sanctions of the UN, EU or US to which it is subject and follows any mandatory (investment) restrictions deriving therefrom.
 2. The Sub-fund promotes investment in countries that perform well on the Robeco Country Sustainability Ranking.
-The Robeco Country Sustainability Ranking incorporates a wide range of ESG factors such as aging, corruption, social unrest, political risks and environmental risks.
-3. The Sub-fund aims to contribute to the United Nations Sustainable Development Goals by investing in green, social and/or sustainability bonds that are used to finance environmental and social projects.
-4. The Sub-fund promotes investment in countries with policies and institutional frameworks to prevent and combat corruption.

-5. The Sub-fund promotes adherence to and conducting business activities in accordance with the United Nations Universal Declaration of Human Rights, the International Labor Organization's (ILO) labor standards, the United Nations Guiding Principles for Business and Human Rights (UNGPs), the United Nations Global Compact (UNG) and the OECD Guidelines for Multinational Enterprises, by scrutinizing companies that violate these principles.
+The Robeco Country Sustainability Ranking incorporates around 50 ESG factors such as aging, corruption, social unrest, political risks and environmental risks.
+3. The Sub-fund has a lower carbon footprint than the General Market Index (i.e. JPM GBI Global Index IG).
+4. The Sub-fund promotes adherence to and conducting business activities in accordance with the United Nations Universal Declaration of Human Rights, the International Labor Organization's (ILO) labor standards, the United Nations Guiding Principles for Business and Human Rights (UNGPs), the United Nations Global Compact (UNGC) and the OECD Guidelines for Multinational Enterprises, by scrutinizing companies that violate these principles.